-Take medications with acetaminophen (such as Tylenol) to relieve any discomfort.
+Take medicines with acetaminophen to relieve any discomfort.
 Don’t use aspirin, ibuprofen, or naproxen.

 Wait 48 hours before bathing.

 Don't do any heavy lifting or exercise for 7 days.

 Ask your doctor how long to wait before having sex again.
 Remember: You must use another form of birth control until you’re completely sterile.

 Call your doctor if you notice any of the following after surgery: